DevbyChou/AICHAT/README.md

  install ngrok

- use command line
+ use command line in path/to/you/ngrok
     ngrok http 5000

 # if restart ngrok it will change forwarding every time.
-    you must check webhook URL in line devloper every time.
+    you must check webhook URL in Line Devlopers every time.